Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

 As you will quickly find, the world of cryptocurrencies has its own expanding vocabulary.
 Yield farming or liquidity mining in decentralized finance are ways to earn cryptocurrencies by loaning your crypto assets to provide liquidity.

-Peer-2-peer lending started in 2005 and has become increasingly popular both for investors and for borrowers.
+Peer-2-peer lending started in 2005 and has become increasingly popular both for investors and borrowers.
 There are many peer-2-peers lending sites that work with conventional fiat currencies, but some have set themselves up specifically using cryptocurrency as collateral.

 While conventional peer-2-peer lending sites often have stringent requirements to approve borrowers, including credit history and minimum cashflows, borrowers on cryptocurrency platforms only have to put up their crypto as collateral to get a loan.